mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I finally pulled through and finished the applied visual design course.
 At the end, it was fun and I came up with a simple project to use what I learned.
 I am happy with the things I learned, especially how powerful CSS is.
 The project can be improved to include an igloo and maybe a snowing effect.
 I hope to get back to it later.

 **Link to work:** [Penguin Drawing](https://penguin-drawing.herokuapp.com/)

+### Day 9: January 22, 2021

+**Today's Progress**:
+* Finished Applied Accessibility on freeCodeCamp.org

+**Thoughts:** I didn't have much time today to practice a lot of coding (except when I code for work).
+However, I managed to finish the applied accessibility course on freeCodeCamp.
+I will try to find an interesting project for the weekend to practice on including some JavaScript.
+One important thing these courses taught me is that HTML and CSS has come a very long way.
+You can make very good-looking website without writing a line of JS.

+**Link to work:** None